 Presenting Sponsor: Roberta G. Olsen

-Patron Sponsors: Ann Bowling Endowment for Film Studies, Connie and Don Patterson, Sue and Charlie Thomas
+Patron Sponsors: Ann Bowling Endowment for Film Studies, Sue and Charlie Thomas

 Additional Support: Rehmann Financial and Business Advisory Services